pnsaeta/p064/docs/FO-FourierSeries.md

 since the integrated expression vanishes at both endpoints.

 If $$m\ne n$$ we get the same expression with $$m+n \to m-n$$, which vanishes for the same reason.
 However, if $$m=n$$, the first cosine term is just the constant 1, so it integrates to $$\frac{T}{2}$$.

+### Easier Version Using Complex Exponentials

+To illustrate an (allegedly) easier approach that uses complex exponentials, I will now attempt a proof of Eq.&nbsp;

 The strategy for determining the coefficients $$a_n$$ and $$b_n$$ is now clear.
 To deduce $$b_m$$, multiply Eq. (\ref{eq:fourierseries}) by $$\sin(m 2 \pi t/T)$$ and integrate over a full period.
 The only term that survives on the right-hand side has coefficient $$b_m$$.
 Therefore,
 \begin{equation}\label{eq:bn}